lyteword/chspurgeon-tod/volume-7/psalm-147.md

 c) Becoming.

-2\.The Duty of Praising God.
+2\.
+The Duty of Praising God.

 a) For gathering a church for himself among men: "The Lord doth build up Jerusalem."

 b) For the materials of which it is composed: "The outcasts", etc.

-c) For the preparation of those materials for his purpose: "He healeth", etc. Ps 147:3.— *G.R.*
+c) For the preparation of those materials for his purpose: "He healeth", etc. Ps 147:3.— *G. R.*

 **Verse 2.** The Lord is Architect, Builder, Sustainer, Restorer, and Owner of the Church.
 In each relation let him be praised.

 **Verse 2.** The Great Gatherer.

-1\.Strange persons sought for.
+1\.
+Strange persons sought for.

-2\.Special search and means made use of.
+2\.
+Special search and means made use of.

-3\.Selected centre to which he brings them.
+3\.
+Selected centre to which he brings them.

-4\.Singular exhibition of them for ever and ever in heaven.
+4\.
+Singular exhibition of them for ever and ever in heaven.

 **Verse 2.** First the church built and then the sinners gathered into it.
 A prosperous state of the church within necessary to her increase from without.